jnozzi/cocoadev.com/markdown/NSWindowAndDataWithPDFInsideRect.md

 You'll need to override -isOpaque to return NO if you want to draw anything with alpha or transparency.
 ----
 Strange.
 None of your suggestions seem to work.
 I even copied the example code from --zoot directly and I still got black corners, also on /tmp/window.tiff.
-I tried to override isOpaque, for all additional 3 combinations of adding the method to my General/NSWindow subclass S<nowiki/>olWindow and the General/InnerView.
+I tried to override isOpaque, for all additional 3 combinations of adding the method to my NSWindow subclass S<nowiki/>olWindow and the InnerView.
 I finally tried to remove the [self setOpaque:NO] that I had called in S<nowiki/>olWindow.

 Thanks, by the way, for trying to help out, and so quickly, too. -- gekko513